top of page

 “You are mistaken, blind one.
 There is an immortal Child of Light who came into this realm before you and who will appear among your duplicate forms in your simulated world…Humanity exists, and the offspring of the human strain exists…And in the consummation of all your works, its entire deficiency of truth will be revealed and dissolved by this luminous Child” (Lash, 2006, p.196).

-Sophia seems to be saying that the Anthropos, or Humanity, is superior to the Demiurge and the Archons and will achieve final victory over them.
+What Sophia seems to be saying that the Anthropos, or Humanity, is superior to the Demiurge and the Archons and will achieve final victory over both of them.
 This is anticipated in 2001 with Bowman’s victory over the computer HAL.
 According to John Lamb Lash, the word HAL is a Coptic word that means “simulation” or “virtual reality” and was the greatest power of the Archons, who could only imitate what the Aeons had emanated from the Pleroma.
 As explained by Lash, “The Demiurge fashions a heaven world copied from the fractal patterns of the eternal Aeons…His construction is celestial kitsch, like a fake Italianate villa of a Mafia don complete with militant angels to guard every portal” (Lash, 2006, p.284).
 This is the meaning of the final scene in the hotel room, with the laughing voices on the soundtrack representing the Archons who have trapped Bowman in their simulation.
 It is only by the intervention of the monolith that Bowman transforms into the Star Child and escapes the hotel prison.

 The Star Child also represents the Superman [Not to be confused with the DC comic book hero – BB] of Friedrich Nietzsche’s book, Thus Spoke Zarathustra.
 In the book, the main protagonist, Zarathustra, declares to the reader: